Speech Pathology

 Understanding Your Child's Communication: Speech Pathology Assessments

-A speech therapy assessment is a comprehensive evaluation conducted by a speech-language pathologist (SLP) to understand your child's unique communication abilities.
-This includes speech sounds, language skills, fluency, and social communication.
+A speech and language assessment is a comprehensive evaluation conducted by a speech-language pathologist (SLP) to understand your child's unique communication abilities.
+This can include speech sounds, language skills, fluency, and social communication.

 Support to make change: Speech language therapy